varnishcache/varnish-cache/doc/sphinx/users-guide/run_security.rst

-To authenticate and use a CLI connection, you need to know the contents of that file, in order to answer the cryptographic challenge `varnishd` issues.
+To authenticate and use a CLI connection, you need to know the contents of that file, in order to answer the cryptographic challenge `varnishd` issues, see :ref:`ref_psk_auth`.

-(XXX: xref to algo in refman)
-..
-XXX:Dunno what this is? benc

 `varnishadm` uses all of this to restrict access, it will only function, provided it can read the secret file.

 If you want to allow other users, local or remote, to be able to access CLI connections, you must create your own secret file and make it possible for (only!) these users to read it.

 A good way to create the secret file is::